-- Any termination or material change in our relationship with Alibaba could have a material adverse effect on our business, financial condition, results of operations and prospects. - We may not be able to maintain and improve our online marketing. - We face challenges in expanding our international and cross-border businesses and operations. - We are heavily reliant on the services of certain executive officers and the departure or loss of any of these officers could disrupt our business. - A significant portion of our revenues are from sales of products on Amazon and any limitation or restriction, temporarily or otherwise, to sell on Amazon's platform could have a material adverse impact to our business, results of operations, financial condition and prospects. - If logistics service providers used by our merchants fail to provide reliable logistics services, our business and prospects, as well as our financial condition and results of operations, may be materially and adversely affected. - Our e-commerce platforms could be disrupted by network interruptions. - Security breaches and attacks against our systems and network, and any potentially resulting breach or failure to otherwise protect personal, confidential and proprietary information, could damage our reputation and negatively impact our business, as well as materially and adversely affect our financial condition and results of operations. - Non-compliance with, or changes in, the legal and regulatory environment in the countries in which we operate could increase our costs or reduce our net operating revenues. - Tightening of tax compliance efforts that affect our merchants could materially and adversely affect our business, financial condition and results of operations.
+- Creating and maintaining a trusted status of our online marketing presence or ecosystem will be critical to our viability and growth. - Any termination or material change in our relationship with Amazon or Alibaba could have a material adverse effect on our business, financial condition, results of operations and prospects. - We may not be able to maintain and improve our online marketing. - We face challenges in expanding our international and cross-border businesses and operations. - We are heavily reliant on the services of certain executive officers and the departure or loss of any of these officers could disrupt our business. - A significant portion of our revenues are from sales of products on Amazon and any limitation or restriction, temporarily or otherwise, to sell on Amazon's platform could have a material adverse impact to our business, results of operations, financial condition and prospects. - If logistics service providers used by our merchants fail to provide reliable logistics services, our business and prospects, as well as our financial condition and results of operations, may be materially and adversely affected. - Our e-commerce platforms could be disrupted by network interruptions. - Security breaches and attacks against our systems and network, and any potentially resulting breach or failure to otherwise protect personal, confidential and proprietary information, could damage our reputation and negatively impact our business, as well as materially and adversely affect our financial condition and results of operations. - Non-compliance with, or changes in, the legal and regulatory environment in the countries in which we operate could increase our costs or reduce our net operating revenues. - Tightening of tax compliance efforts that affect our merchants could materially and adversely affect our business, financial condition and results of operations.